+This is the simplest form of business structure.
 If you’re the sole owner of your business and never legally formed the company, you’re running a sole proprietorship.
-Even if you filed a fictitious business name (or doing business as – DBA) in your county or state, you’re still a sole proprietorship.
+Even if you filed a fictitious business name (know as a DBA, that stands for “Doing Business As”) in your county or state, you’re still a sole proprietorship.
 There is no legal difference between you and your company.
 Meaning, you’re completely liable as a sole proprietor for any activities related to your business.
-Also, any credit you obtain under the DBA is technically made to you and not a separate legal entity (i.e. you’re not building business credit history, only personal credit).
-The pros of this structure are there are hardly any start-up costs and tax preparation is easy.
-The cons are you have unlimited personal liability and it will be hard for you to raise capital (equity or debt) for your business.
+Also, any credit you obtain under the DBA is technically made to you and not a separate legal entity (i.e. you’re not building a business credit history, only personal credit).

 Limited Liability Corporation